binary42/avedac/aved-classifier/sharedlibjni/README.txt

 To recompile just the test classes - these are not compiled by default
 # mvn -PLinux64 test-compile

-To run the integration tests
+To run the training tests
-# mvn -PLinux64 freehep-nar:nar-integration-test -Dtest=*TestTrain*
+# mvn -PLinux64 test-compile freehep-nar:nar-integration-test -Dtest=*TestTrain*

 To run the collect tests
-# mvn -PLinux64 freehep-nar:nar-integration-test -Dtest=*TestCollect*
+# mvn -PLinux64 test-compile freehep-nar:nar-integration-test -Dtest=*TestCollect*

 To run all tests
 # mvn -PLinux64 freehep-nar:nar-integration-test